Depression in Older Adults

 Self-neglect can be a sign of depression, grief, dementia, or other medical problem, and in many cases, the older person will refuse to seek assistance.
 They may be in denial, feel ashamed about needing help, or worried about losing their independence.

 Signs of elder abuse can be difficult to recognize or mistaken for symptoms of dementia or the elderly person's frailty—or caregivers may explain them to you that way.
 In fact, many of the signs and symptoms of elder abuse do overlap with symptoms of mental deterioration, but that doesn't mean you should dismiss them on the caregiver's say-so.

 Frequent arguments or tension between the caregiver and the elderly person or changes in the personality or behavior in the elder can be broad signals of elder abuse.
 If you suspect abuse, but aren't sure, you can look for clusters of the following warning signs.

 It's difficult to take care of a senior who has many different needs, and it's difficult to be elderly when age brings with it infirmities and dependence.
 Both the demands of caregiving and the needs of the elder can create situations in which abuse is more likely to occur.

 Many nonprofessional caregivers—spouses, adult children, other relatives and friends—find taking care of an elder to be satisfying and enriching.
-But the responsibilities and demands of elder caregiving, which escalate as the elder's condition deteriorates, can also be extremely stressful.
-The stress of elder care can lead to mental and physical health problems that make caregivers burned out, impatient, and unable to keep from lashing out against elders in their care.
+But the responsibilities and demands of caregiving, which escalate as the elder's condition deteriorates, can also cause significant stress.
+The stress of elder care can lead to mental and physical health problems that leave caregivers burned out, impatient, and more susceptible to neglecting or lashing out at the elders in their care.